turcanud/mobile_store_internship/README.md

-# Mobile Onlin Store Internship App
+# Online Store Internship App

 Mobile app for an online store.